 2. Learn to compromise.

 It’s important to be flexible, with both your roommate and yourself.
 Maybe you don’t like the coffee table they’re bringing in.
 But if they’re willing to live with your antique bookshelf that doesn’t really suit their style, maybe you can consider that as fair.
-What if you both have items that neither of you like?
+What if you both have items that neither of you likes?
 Maybe it’s time to go shopping for something that you both like.

 3. Utilize the internet.

 If you’re both unsure about how to incorporate furniture or design elements, look for design inspirations on Pinterest or home design sites.
-Also check out forums or Q&A’s for even the most particular design dilemmas.
+Check out forums or Q&A’s for even the most particular design dilemmas.
 Chances are someone has gone through a similar situation that can give you a bit of guidance.

 4. Ask before bringing in anything.

 When buying an item for a shared space, be sure to use what they call the breadbox rule.
 This rule means if the item is bigger than a breadbox, you should probably discuss it with your roommate before you get it.
 Small items like throw pillows or knickknacks probably shouldn’t be an issue, but if you’re getting a new living room rug, it might be best to consult with your roommate before you buy it.